cozuya/secret-hitler/README.md

 navigate to: http://localhost:8080

-You'll most likely need a browser extension such as Chrome's Multilogin to have multiple sessions on the same browser.
+You'll most likely need a browser extension such as Chrome's openMultiLogin to have multiple sessions on the same browser.
 No, incognito will not work.

 ## Tests ##